luxfi/docs/docs/reference/luxd/metrics-api.md

 ---
-tags: [LuxGo APIs]
+tags: [Luxd APIs]
-description: This page is an overview of the Metrics API associated with LuxGo.
+description: This page is an overview of the Metrics API associated with Luxd.
 sidebar_label: Metrics API
 pagination_label: Metrics API
 ---